|What is a Normal Blood Sugar? |

 The whole presentation is well worth watching.

-The main findings here, for those of you who don't have the high speed internet connection needed to listen to this presentation, are that in normal people the fasting blood glucose stays flat in the low 80 mg/dl (4.4 mmol/L) range throughout the night.
+The main findings here are that, in normal people, the fasting blood glucose stays flat in the low 80 mg/dl (4.4 mmol/L) range throughout the night.
 After a high carb meal, normal people's blood sugar rises to about 125 mg/dl for a brief period, with the peak blood sugar being measured at 45 minutes after eating and then drops back under 100 mg/dl.

 This study also found that the same amount of carbohydrate eaten at a meal other than breakfast does not raise blood sugar anywhere near as high as it does at breakfast.